pbauszat/Riotee_Gateway/README.md

 The server should start listening on all interfaces and the default port 8000.
 You can use the provided `riotee-gateway.service` as a starting point for setting up a permanent server.

+## Device

+To test the server, flash the [stella example](https://github.com/NessieCircuits/Riotee_Runtime/tree/main/examples/stella) from the SDK on a Riotee device.

 ## Client

 The provided commandline interface offers an easy way to interact with the gateway: